sp-droid/ABW/README.md

 ## Missing files
 Due to large size, some directories have been omitted from this repository.
 You can find those in the .gitignore file, and download them through the steam workshop release
 ## Branches
-Main is the main development branch.
+Main is the development branch.
 Feel free to create new ones if you need to but pull requests on main can also be accepted, if proper explanation is provided